What is a Bite Correction Appliance?

 - Make sure that you give yourself extra time to clean carefully and thoroughly around the bars.
 Extra food and bacteria will accumulate in these areas and it is important to keep them clean.

 - Avoid sticky, chewy, hard or crunchy foods.
-Avoid playing with your appliances, keep your tongue and fingers away.
+Take smaller bites of foods to avoid breaking appliances.
+Avoid playing with your appliances - keep your tongue and fingers away.

 - If you have any trouble or concerns with the appliance, please call us!